TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-la-customer-managed-key-cmk.md

             "id": "problem_description",
             "order": 9,
             "controlType": "multilinetextbox",
             "displayLabel": "Describe the issue, including as much detail as possible with the exact text of any error messages where available.
-Please also include any relevant queries used.", "watermarkText": "Describe the issue, including as much detail as possible with the exact text of any error messages where available.
-Please also include any relevant queries used.", "required": true,
+Please also include the dedicate cluster resource(s) and / or workspace name(s) being used.", "watermarkText": "Describe the issue, including as much detail as possible with the exact text of any error messages where available.
+Please also include the dedicate cluster resource(s) and / or workspace name(s) being used.", "required": true,
             "useAsAdditionalDetails": false,
             "hints": []